atxrenegade/AM_PM_pages/README.md

 ## Acknowledgments

 * Photographer(s): Olivier Miche - (https://www.photosomi.com/?utm_medium=referral&utm_source=unsplash)
-* FlatIron School Section Leads and Technical Coaches: Howard Devennish, and Jennifer Hansen for their knowledge and debugging assistance
+* Flatiron School Section Leads and Technical Coaches: Howard Devennish, and Jennifer Hansen for their knowledge and debugging assistance
 * Inspiration: Inspiration for this project came from many sources, including Dr. Joe Dispenza, Tim Ferris, and my own daily gratitude and meditation practices, and a shout out to "Five Minute Journal" for a very parallel implementation of this concept.
 * Technical and Moral Support: Avi Flombaum